qwandreea/Digital-Assistant/README.md

         "cancel_url": "http://3.238.27.2:8000/status" }, "create_time": "2021-05-08T11:59:13Z", "update_time": "2021-05-08T12:00:09Z",
         "links": [ { "href": "https://api.sandbox.paypal.com/v1/payments/payment/PAYID-MCLH2EI20R3541208921094S", "rel": "self", "method": "GET" } ],"failed_transactions": [] }```
     2. Metode HTTP
-        - *Metoda REQUEST 1 - POST - Înregistrare token*
+        - *Metoda REQUEST 1 - POST - Token Registration*
-            - Primul request foloseste metoda HTTP 'POST'.
-Se precizează ca parametrii de autentificare "client_id:secret_key", iar in body "grant_type=client_credentials".
-Metoda returneaza un JSON ce contine campurile: scope, access_token, app_id, expires_in, nonce.
+            - The first request uses the HTTP method 'POST.'
+The authentication parameters are specified as "client_id:secret_key," and in the request body, "grant_type=client_credentials" is provided.
+The method returns a JSON containing the fields: scope, access_token, app_id, expires_in, nonce.
-        - *Metoda REQUEST 2 - POST - Înregistrare comandă*
+        - *Metoda REQUEST 2 - POST - Order Registration*
-            - Acest request foloseste metoda HTTP 'POST'.
-Se precizează ca parametru token-ul, iar în body se trimit valorile atributelor din body-ul json-ului de mai sus pentru request-ul
+            - This request uses the HTTP method 'POST.'
+The token is specified as a parameter, and in the request body, the values of the attributes from the JSON body mentioned above for the request are sent.
         - *Metoda REQUEST 3 - GET*
-            - Acest request foloseste metoda HTTP 'GET'.
-Se precizează ca parametrii id-ul plății înregistrare din request-ul de post, token-ul și id-ul plătitorului. <br/>
+            - This request uses the HTTP method 'GET.'
+It specifies the payment registration ID from the POST request, the token, and the payer's ID as parameters.. <br/>
-    3. Autentificare si autorizare servicii utilizate
+    3. Authentication and Authorization of Used Services:
-        - Pentru a putea folosi metodele acestui serviciu, este necesara o autentificare si o autorizare.
+        - To use the methods of this service, authentication and authorization are required.
-        - Pentru autentificare se va folosi metoda REQUEST 1, care executa un POST cu client_id si secret_key generate la crearea aplicatiei.
+        - For authentication, REQUEST 1 will be used, which performs a POST with the client_id and secret_key generated during application creation.
-        - Token-ul furnizat trebuie utilizat in headerul request-urilor pentru autorizare.
-Token-ul are un id si un tip: Bearer.
+        - The provided token must be used in the headers of requests for authorization.
+The token has an ID and a type: Bearer.
 * **REST API - ApiMedic**:
     1. Examples of request/response:
          - *REQUEST 1 - This example call retrieves a list of symptoms.*